Bee Myths and Folktales

 One day, Bahloo the Moon Lady looked down from the sky and saw the honey hunters.
 They took their axes, split a tree open and pulled the honey comb out.
 She knew the hunters always left a sweet treat behind for her.
 Sure enough they put a chunk of comb in the fallen tree trunk and then left.
 Bahloo swept down and put her arm into the tree.
 But her arm got trapped and she couldn’t move.
 Bahloo heard a strange noise and turned to see many tiny Grass People approaching.
 They freed her arm so she could return to the sky.
 To reward their kindness, Bahloo sends dew drops to the grass every night.

-Najaf Mazari tells this myth in his wonderful book, The Honey Thief:
+Najaf Mazari tells this myth about the bee-human partnership in his wonderful book, The Honey Thief: